-- A cell therapy where stem cells either compose the therapy or are used to manufacture the cell therapy.
-Minimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are eligible only if being developed as a novel method of addressing a rare or unmet need unlikely to receive funding from other sources. - A small molecule or biologic (i) that acts on or is dependent on endogenous stem cells for its therapeutic effect, that is dependent on targeting cancer stem cells for its therapeutic effect, that modifies a stem cell therapy, OR where a stem cell is necessary to manufacture the therapy, AND (ii) is being developed for a rare or unmet need unlikely to receive funding from other sources.
+- A cell therapy where stem or progenitor cells (collectively, "stem cells") either compose the therapy or are used to manufacture the cell therapy.
+Minimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are eligible only if being developed as a novel method of addressing a rare or unmet need unlikely to receive funding from other sources. - A small molecule or biologic (i) that acts on or is dependent on endogenous stem cells for its therapeutic effect, that is dependent on targeting cancer stem cells for its therapeutic effect, that modifies a stem cell product, OR where a stem cell is necessary to manufacture the therapy, AND (ii) is being developed for a rare or unmet need unlikely to receive funding from other sources.